EliahKagan/VidDraw/README.md

 you&rsquo;re not holding down any mouse button, persists until your next interaction with the canvas.
 So, to stop recording, click the canvas.
 (If you don&rsquo;t want to draw anything, click it with some button other than the primary mouse button.)
-Or you can continue drawing, and the next time you release all mouse buttons, recording will stop.
+Or you can resume drawing, and the next time you release all mouse buttons, recording will stop.

-When recording has stopped and the border has turned back from red to gray, the file is fully saved and should be playable, whether or not Vid&shy;Draw is still running.
+When recording has stopped and the border has turned back from red to gray, the file is fully saved and should be playable, whether Vid&shy;Draw is still running or not.
 Conversely, it is fine to quit while still recording.
 Vid&shy;Draw stops recording and cleanly saves the file on exit.

 The pen color can be changed using [the color picker](#pick-color), available